Top Flooring Requirements for Healthcare Facilities

-Stonres RTZ - a resilient urethane flooring system that is easy to clean, impact and stain resistant while providing exceptional acoustic efficiency and ergonomic comfort.
+Stonres RTZ and Stonres RTZ-2 - resilient urethane flooring systems that are easy to clean, impact and stain resistant while providing exceptional acoustic efficiency and ergonomic comfort.
 Available in progressive design options.

 Stonres STR - a high-performance, resilient urethane flooring system that provides stain resistance and comfort underfoot.

 Stonclad GS - a troweled, epoxy mortar system that is extremely durable and impact resistant and stands up to abrasion, wear, and chemicals.

 Stonclad UT - a high-impact-resistant polyurethane mortar system that provides excellent protection against abrasion, thermal shock, thermal cycling and chemicals.

 Stonshield HRI - a durable, impact-resistant flooring system that is textured for slip-resistance and available in multiple decorative color quartz design options.